eat-sleep-code/minecraft.plugins.tunnelbuilder/README.md

   `/tunnel 20`

-- Create a 3x7 lighted farm tunnel – with two canals, four rows of crops, and periodically placed chests – that is 10 blocks long:
+- Create a 3 x 7 lighted farm tunnel – with two canals, four rows of crops, and periodically placed chests – that is 10 blocks long:

   `/tunnel 10 farm`